Fox Theatre Single-Year Grant Program

 2026 / 2027 Single-Year Grant Program

-We are pleased that the Fox Theatre, through Fox Gives, will offer 2026/2027 Single-Year Grants in four funding categories.
+Fox Gives will offer 2026/2027 Single-Year Grants in four funding categories.
 Access to the online grant portal will be live on Monday, June 8, 2026, and applications must be submitted by Friday, July 31, 2026.

 ACCESS GRANT PORTAL